 This allows dynamic updates to succeed only if the request was signed by a key named "host1-host2.".
-See Section 6.2.28.4 for a discussion of the more flexible update-policy statement.
+You may want to read about the more powerful update-policy statement in Section 6.2.26.4.

 4.5.6 Errors